Al-Qaeda in Iraq: Leadership

-On 7 June 2006, the leader of AQI, al-Zarqawi, and his spiritual adviser Sheik Abd-Al-Rahman, were both killed by a U.S. airstrike with two 500 lb (230 kg) bombs on a safe house near Baqubah.
+On 7 June 2006, the leader, Abu Musab al-Zarqawi, and his spiritual adviser Abu Abdul Rahman, were both killed by a U.S. airstrike with two 500 lb (230 kg) bombs on a safe house near Baqubah.
 The group's leadership was then assumed by the Egyptian militant Abu Ayyub al-Masri, also known as Abu Hamza al-Muhajir.

 Purpose

 In a letter to al-Zarqawi in July 2005, Al-Qaeda's Ayman al-Zawahiri outlined a four-stage plan beginning with taking control of Iraq.
 Step 1: expulsion of US forces from Iraq.
 Step 2: establishing in Iraq an Islamic authority—a caliphate.
 Step 3: "the jihad wave" should be extended to "the secular countries neighbouring Iraq".
 Step 4: "the clash with Israel".

 Operations

 2004

 At the end of October 2004, Al-Qaeda in Iraq kidnapped Japanese citizen Shosei Koda.
 In an online video, AQI gave Japan 48 hours to withdraw its troops from Iraq, otherwise Koda's fate would be "the same as that of his predecessors, [Nicholas] Berg and [Kenneth] Bigley and other infidels".
 While Japan refused to comply with this demand, Koda was beheaded, and his dismembered body found on 30 October.

-AQI claimed responsibility for the car bomb attacks on 19 December 2004 in the Shiite holy cities Najaf and nearby Karbala, killing 60 people.